Published On: Oct 24 2011 11:02:44 AM CDTUpdated On: Oct 24 2016 01:00:00 AM CDT

 Everyone could use better credit.
-With January representing Financial Wellness Month, here are some easy ways to better your credit score.
+Here are some easy ways to better your credit score.

 Time magazine and MSNBC list some easy ways you can quickly better your credit score.